-A salivary gland under the jaw (submandibular gland—see Salivary gland swelling) can enlarge if it is blocked by a stone, becomes infected, or develops a cancer.
+A salivary gland under the jaw (submandibular gland—see Sidebar: Salivary gland swelling) can enlarge if it is blocked by a stone, becomes infected, or develops a cancer.

 The thyroid gland, which is in the middle of the neck just above the breastbone, can enlarge.
 The most common type of enlargement is goiter, which is noncancerous (benign).
 Cancers and thyroid inflammation (thyroiditis) are less common.

 The following information can help people decide whether a doctor's evaluation is needed and help them know what to expect during the evaluation.